RaulGabG/Project-DatabaseFiremen/README.md

 #About the data

-The data shown in this proyect was modified and simulated for privacy reasons.
+The data shown in this project was modified and simulated for privacy reasons.

 #About the connection